Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2350/XIAO-RP2350-with-SDK.md

 ### Step 1: Install System Dependencies

-Execute the following commands on your Linux terminal to install the essential system dependencies:
+Execute the following commands in your Linux terminal to install the essential system dependencies:

 ```bash
 sudo apt update